Dynamics of quantized vortices under quasi-periodic boundary conditions

 \subsection{Quasi-periodic boundary conditions}

+The following discussion is largely based on~\citep{tkachenko1966vortex,Mingarelli_2016,Mingarelli2018,WoodTobyS.2019Qbcf,Doran2020}.
 In an infinite vortex lattice, the density $n=|\psi|^2$ is periodic, while the phase $\theta = \arg\psi$ is quasi-periodic due to possible branch cuts crossing the boundaries of the fundamental cell. \citet{tkachenko1966vortex} realised that $\psi$ can be expressed in terms of the first Jacobi theta function,

-where $z$ is a complex coordinate and $q$ is a complex parameter describing the periodicity of its singularities \cite{JacTheta}.
+where $z$ is a complex coordinate and $q$ is a complex parameter describing the periodicity of its singularities \citep{JacTheta}.
 Given a 2D Bravais vortex lattice with fundamental vectors $\boldsymbol{\lambda}_1 = \pi \hat{\mbf{e}}_x$ and $\boldsymbol{\lambda}_2 = \lambda_{2,x} \hat{\mbf{e}}_x + \lambda_{2,y} \hat{\mbf{e}}_y$, one can always define a fundamental cell by taking its sides as $\boldsymbol{L}_i = \boldsymbol{\lambda}_i$, so that $N_v = 1$.
-In this case, the phase of $\psi$ can be written as~\cite{WoodTobyS.2019Qbcf}
+In this case, the phase of $\psi$ can be written as~\citep{WoodTobyS.2019Qbcf}

 where $\tau \equiv (\lambda_{2,x} + i\,\lambda_{2,y}) / \pi$ and $\boldsymbol{x}_v \equiv (x_v, y_v)$ position of the vortex closest to the rotational axis, always forced to be in $\boldsymbol{x} = 0$ by the first term on the right hand side.
 Equation~\eqref{eq:preWoodTheta} can describe any simple Bravais lattice, as any couple of vectors can always be mapped into $(\boldsymbol{\lambda}_1$, $\boldsymbol{\lambda}_2)$ by rescaling the coordinate vector by $\pi|\boldsymbol{\lambda}_1|^{-1}$ and rotating it clockwise by the angle $\phi = \arctan(\lambda_{1,y}/\lambda_{1,x})$.